RuinedSnowyDay/portfolio-atrofimov/assignments/assignment1.md

 with personal and mental health issues, which is a problem given their abundance and availability.

-They tend to agree with
-the user, and depending on the input prompt or fine-tuning data, they can give harmful advice, maybe even harmful to other people.
-LLM chatbots are widely available today and can handle variety of tasks, so it is natural that people would try to use them as a substitute for real therapy or even real friends and family.
-At the same time, there is evidence that LLMs can be helpful for people with mild symptoms of anxiety and depression, so the problem is not that LLMs are inherently bad, but that they are misused and overrelied on.

 **Problem 2:** *Parasocial interactions disrupt social connections*.
 [Parasocial relationships](https://en.wikipedia.org/wiki/Parasocial_interaction) are
 a relatively new concept, describing relationships that people form with personas